 Lead paint has been banned in households since 1978.
-Because of its widespread use over the course of decades, there are still a large percentage of units that still contain lead paint.
+Because of its widespread use over the course of decades, there is still a large percentage of units that still contain lead paint.
 As this is a serious issue, mandatory notice about lead paint must be sent to tenants every year in January.
 There is no “safe level” of lead in one’s system.
 A higher concentration of it in one’s system causes a higher risk to a larger scope of symptoms.

 It is dangerous for children to swallow or breathe in lead.
 Because of their tactile curiosity, it is more likely for them to ingest the material, putting them at further risk.
 It’s detrimental to their physical and mental development, as it affects brain growth, and causes behavioral changes.